slovak-egov/metais-reports/scripts/cpp/docs/convert.md

 Rationale:
 - Grid is fixed-width per entity and supports easy random-write by local index.
 - Sorting/densification decisions can be made later (offline).
-- Dense requires variable-length packing; defer until after ordering is finalized.
+- Sparse requires variable-length packing; defer until after ordering is finalized.

 A) Nodes (per citype)
 For each citype: